kwamboka1/alx-frontend-javascript/0x04-TypeScript/README.md

 # Tasks

-0. Creating an interface for a student
+`0.
+Creating an interface for a student`

-Copy the following configuration files (provided above) into the task_0 directory: package.json, .eslintrc.js, tsconfig.json, webpack.config.js
+Copy the following configuration files (provided above) into the `task_0 directory: package.json, .eslintrc.js, tsconfig.json, webpack.config.js`

-Write your code in the main.ts file:
+Write your code in the `main.ts` file:

-* Write an interface named Student that accepts the following elements: firstName(string), lastName(string), age(number), and location(string)
+* Write an interface named Student that accepts the following elements: `firstName(string), lastName(string), age(number), and location(string)`
-* Create two students, and create an array named studentsList containing the two variables
+* Create two students, and create an array named `studentsList` containing the two variables
 * Using Vanilla Javascript, render a table and for each elements in the array, append a new row to the table
 * Each row should contain the first name of the student and the location
 ### Requirements: